Asciminib

 What are some things I need to know or do while I take this drug?

-• If you may become pregnant, you must use birth control while taking this drug and for some time after the last dose.
-Ask your doctor how long to use birth control.
+- If you may become pregnant, use birth control while taking this drug and for 1 week after your last dose.
 If you get pregnant, call your doctor right away.

 What are some side effects that I need to call my doctor about right away?